DoubleBite/Sequence-to-General-tree/README.md

 + `run_s2g_bucket.sh`: run **S2G** on GeometryQA using bucket_sampler.
 + `run_s2gkg_bucket.sh`: run **S2G+KG** on GeometryQA using bucket_sampler.

-RESULT DIR 這邊要改一下，不太直覺

 To run the shell scripts above, please use the following command.
-The command will create a directory `results/RESULT_DIR` to store the model parameters and experimental results.
+The command will create a "RESULT_DIR" folder in "results" directory and store the model parameters and experimental results there.
 ```
-bash run_XXX.sh RESULT_DIR
+bash run_XXX.sh {RESULT_DIR}
 ```

 Using the following command to evaluate the performance.